Are Your Remote Employees Keeping Your Systems Secure?

 One area which is one of the most common weaknesses is password security.
 A lot of people are naturally lazy or forgetful when it comes to selecting passwords for access to their desktop or cloud-based systems and will use the same password across many accounts, making it easy for criminals to gain access.
 Once the password is breached on one site, then hackers can use credential stuffing to compromise security for each account the same login information was used in.

 Mandate that employees create a unique password for each account with a mix of upper and lower case letters, numbers, and symbols.
-For best practice, a random password generator can be used.
+For best practice, a random number generation password generator can be used.
 For ease of use, an online password management system can also be a useful tool if forgetting unique passwords might be a problem.

 Avoid Phishing Schemes